yyuanxin/uen_weather/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## NOTE
-You must run 'npm install' in the client directory to obtain all necessary libraries!
+You must run 'npm install' in the project's root directory to obtain all necessary libraries!

 ## Available Scripts